Leonard Johnson (defensive back, born 1990)

-Leonard Johnson (born March 30, 1990) is a former American football cornerbacks who is currently a coaching assistant for the Buffalo Bills.
-He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2012.
-He played college football at Iowa State.
-He has also played for the New England Patriots, Carolina Panthers, Buffalo Bills, New York Giants, and Arizona Cardinals.
+Leonard Johnson (born March 30, 1990) is an American former professional football coach and former player who is a coaching assistant for the Buffalo Bills of the National Football League (NFL).
+He played in the NFL as a defensive back.

+Johnson played college football for the Iowa State Cyclones and was signed by the NFL's Tampa Bay Buccaneers as an undrafted free agent in 2012.
+Heal also played for the New England Patriots, Carolina Panthers, Buffalo Bills, and Arizona Cardinals.

 College career

 Johnson attended Iowa State University from 2008 to 2011.
 As a freshman in 2008, he set an NCAA record for most kick return yards in a game with 319.
 During his career he started 43 of 50 games, recording 247 tackles and six interceptions.